 Feminism School Founder

-Scholar of ethnic studies, gender studies, and religious history
+scholar of ethnic studies, gender studies, and religion

 The flourishing of all genders into feminist freedom.